|

 chlorine generator, makes it even easier.
 You will never

-regenerate the Zeobrite, because of the salt in the
+have to regenerate the Zeolite, because of the salt in the

 water.
-Zeobrite will allow you to go longer between
+Zeolite will allow you to go longer between

 backwashes and produce better quality water.
 Occasionally,

-the Zeobrite filter media will need to be cleaned, like any
+the Zeolite filter media will need to be cleaned, like any

 sand filter: once a season should be more than adequate for